Shopify/quilt/packages/react-i18n/README.md

 ## Usage

-### `<Provider />` and `Manager`
+### `<I18nContext.Provider />` and `Manager`

 This library requires a provider component which supplies i18n details to the rest of the app, and coordinates the loading of translations.
-Somewhere near the "top" of your application, render a `Provider` component.
+Somewhere near the "top" of your application, render a `I18nContext.Provider` component.
 This component accepts a `manager` prop, which allows you to specify the following global i18n properties:

 - `locale`: the current locale of the app.
 This is the only required option.
 - `fallbackLocale`: the locale that your component’s will use in any of their fallback translations.
 This is used to avoid unnecessarily serializing fallback translations.